 Hansol studied in the Baker Lab from January, 2019 until December, 2020 while working towards a PhD in Ecology, Evolution, and Environmental Biology (EEEB).
 Her research includes the genetic architecture of ecophysiological responses to abiotic stress in Brassica rapa.

 In the fall of 2019, a great group of undergrads including: Eastyn Newsome, Grace Brock, Sarah Neisen, Alexa Tovrea-Treft, Caleb Wilkinson, Wolfgang Graff, Indi Saxena, and Logan Mather worked in the Baker Lab alongside graduate student mentors to run a massive greenhouse experiment consisting of nearly 4,000 Brassica plants.
 They potted, planted, cared for, and collected data on these plants throughout the semester including washing hundreds of roots per day during finals week!
 What a crew!

 Grace Brock, Undergraduate Researcher

-Grace is a Botany and Creative Writing double major at Miami University.
-She joined the Baker Lab in 2017 and in addition to her work in the lab, which includes bulking the Brassica RIL population, she is participating in the Plant Bio Super Group meetings in the Biology Department and working on several writing projects for the lab.
+Grace (class of 2020) was a Botany and Creative Writing double major at Miami University.
+She joined the Baker Lab in 2017 and in addition to her work in the lab, which includes bulking the Brassica RIL population, she is participating in the Plant Bio Super Group meetings in the Biology Department and is working on several writing projects for the lab.
 Grace is co-first author on a paper in Applications in Plant Sciences presenting methods for quantifying leaf venation.
 Grace is currently working as a full time Research Associate in Jonathan Bauer’s lab at Miami University.

 Ranger Baker-Nysson, Lab Mascot

-Ranger’s dogged work ethic and willingness to go just about anywhere and do just about anything to finish a job once started – typically fetch – serve as an inspiration to us all.
-Plus, he’s fluffy.
+Ranger’s dogged work ethic and willingness to go just about anywhere and do just about anything to finish a job once started – typically fetch – served as an inspiration to us all.
+Plus, he was very fluffy.